Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon R9 380X should be a bit (about 5%) better at anisotropic filtering than the Radeon RX 470 4GB. (explain)
+Texel RateThe Radeon R9 380X should be a small bit (about 5%) more effective at texture filtering than the Radeon RX 470 4GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison